 2.2.4.
-Income Earned from Agriculture
+Income earned from agriculture

-Cash grant recipients produce more agricultural produce, partly because they are more likely to purchase agricultural inputs like seed and fertiliser and agricultural tools.
+Cash grant recipients produce more agricultural produce, partly because they are more likely to purchase agricultural inputs like seed, fertiliser, and agricultural tools.

-We focus on a review of seven studies of government unconditional cash grant programmes focused on rural areas in sub-Saharan African countries, Zambia, Malawi, Lesotho, Zimbabwe, Kenya, Ghana and Ethiopia (Daidone et al., 2019b).
+We focus on a review of seven studies of government unconditional cash grant programmes focused on rural areas in sub-Saharan African countries, Zambia, Malawi, Lesotho, Zimbabwe, Kenya, Ghana, and Ethiopia (Daidone et al., 2019b).

 - The Zambian grant was the most generous transfer for the eligible population, at around 28% of median household consumption expenditure at baseline.
-Most of the other programs were providing between 20% and 25% of household consumption.
-Ghana provided 10%. - In six of seven countries, cash grant recipients increased the amount of total agricultural production.
-In three, the value of total production also increased. - In five of seven countries, cash grant recipients are more likely to purchase seed, fertiliser and other inputs for planting.
-In six of seven countries, cash grant recipients are more likely to have agricultural tools. - In four of six countries where this was measured, households are able to do less wage labour for others.
-These are often a "refuge" sector, where poor households work to survive, hedge against agricultural risk, or obtain needed liquidity.
+Most of the other programmes provided between 20% and 25% of household consumption.
+Ghana provided 10%. - In six of seven studies, cash grant recipients increased the amount of total agricultural production.
+In three, the value of total production also increased. - In five of seven studies, cash grant recipients are more likely to purchase seed, fertiliser, and other inputs for planting.
+In six of seven countries, cash grant recipients are more likely to have agricultural tools.

+• In four of six studies, households do less wage labour for others.
+These are often a 'refuge' sector, where poor households work to survive, hedge against agricultural risk, or obtain needed liquidity.